 - Animal Motifs: In Tonpetty's prediction, he is compared to a lion.

 - Badass Adorable: A well-mannered, sincere, sweet-tempered, and kind-hearted Boy Next Door.

 - Badass Baritone: In the Phantom Blood movie where he is voiced by Katsuyuki Konishi.
-In the 2012 anime Johnny Yong Bosch also gives him a fairly deep voice.
+Inverted in the anime, where he's voiced by tenors Kazuyuki Okitsu and Johnny Yong Bosch (Eng. dub), but remains a badass.

 - Badass Bookworm: Studied and published articles on archaeology in college.

 - Badass Cape: He wore one extensively as he traversed the streets of London.

 - Badass Family: Up to Eleven.
 He was the only badass Joestar of his era, but his family basically Took a Level in Badass with each successive generation.

 - Badass in a Nice Suit: Spends the majority of Phantom Blood dressed in Victorian gentlemen's clothes.
 The only time he's not is during his climactic battle with Dio in the castle.